 Students are required to produce a report based on their internship or work placement, highlighting their ability to apply knowledge to solve complex problems within the industry and demonstrate research/investigative skills, project management and consultancy skills.
 Students will provide evidence of their impact on the organisation in the form of a professional business report.

-This block will focus on building upon existing knowledge of the business functions, while bringing students up to speed with contemporary perspectives and practices within various
+This block will focus on building upon existing knowledge of the business functions, while bringing students up to speed with contemporary perspectives and practices within various management verticals.

-This will focus on providing the students with opportunities to apply their knowledge in real-time, identifying and solving problems within organisations while developing project management and consultancy skills.
+This block will focus on providing the students with opportunities to apply their knowledge in real-time, identifying and solving problems within organisations while developing project management and consultancy skills.

 Business Research Project